Floffah/mangium/README.md

  - I can't access the web panel!
     - Most likely this is because the hostname and port is probably not what you'd expect.
 You can change it in `data/config/web.json`
  - I'm seeing two different types of errors!
+    - You are using an old version.
+All errors are logged and saved as error files.
     - If you are seeing an error which starts with "Error:" with a red background, that is an error in the code.
 Errors that follow the format of every other kind of log is a Mangium error.